 What I like most at work is to see the disabled clients getting helped at 500 miles clinic and clients functioning independently.
 It becomes so inspiring and I feel very good that my dreams are becoming true.

 What I dislike most is to hear and see the society undermining people with disabilities seeing them as nobody in the society.
 I want to challenge the society.
 After studying the course of Prosthetics and Orthotics I found there is hope for such people and they can do great things in society, as I have seen with my own eyes people using prosthetics or orthotics doing great things in society.

 My dreams and my expectations are to one day wake up and see and hear that the mind of people in society towards disabled people has changed.
 I want to see people with disabilities treated and taken as anybody else in society and I want to see that people with disabilities don’t feel inferior about themselves.

-With regard to my studies, the level I am at today is just the foundation of my career.
-I always aim and dream higher.
-I want to go further with my studies.
+With regard to my studies, I always aim and dream higher.
+I want to go further with my studies and I am now beginning to study to become a Clinical Officer.
 I always aim to have more knowledge on how I can help people with disabilities.
 I want to see myself one day in the highest position in the Ministry for People with Disabilities so that my goals should be accomplished to see disabled people taken as anyone else in the society.

 During my free time I like travelling and seeing different places.
 When I am home I like cooking, chatting with friends and on the weekend (Sunday) I like going to church.